digibib/kohadevbox/README.md

 * Vagrant (version 1.8+): http://www.vagrantup.com/downloads.html

-  Note: Ubuntu and Debian ship their own vagrant package, but don't use it.
+  **Note:** Ubuntu and Debian ship their own vagrant package, but don't use it.
 Download the latest version from the above URL.

 * Ansible (version 1.9+): http://docs.ansible.com/ansible/intro_installation.html

-  Note: Ansible is not required when using LOCAL_ANSIBLE=1, which is the default behaviour for Windows users.
+  **Note:** Ansible is not required when installing on **Windows** or when using LOCAL_ANSIBLE=1.

 * Git: http://git-scm.com/downloads

+**Note to Windows users:** The following command-line interactions should take place on the **Git Bash** command line.
+You may have to run Git Bash as an administrator in order for it to work correctly.

 Now you can clone the KohaDevBox repository to your local machine and cd into the directory that was created by the cloning operation: